-In part two of our Love Languages series, we talked about how offering employee benefits correlate to Acts of Service.
-In part three of this five-part series, we’re going to take a look at the love language of Receiving Gifts and how to apply this concept to another language every employee speaks: compensation.
+In part two of our Love Languages series, we talked about how offering a comprehensive benefits package is an Act of Service that creates workplace motivation.
+In part three of this five-part series, we’re going to take a look at the love language of Receiving Gifts and how we can recognize employees with this particular love language through compensation.

 How to apply receiving gifts in the workplace

 One of the best ways an employer or manager can express how much he or she cares in the workplace is by creating a fulfilling work environment for their employees.
 Fundamental to creating a positive work culture is making sure your employees are paid correctly and on time.
 This sounds like a no-brainer, but you would be surprised how often we find business owners struggling with paycheck accuracy and promptness.

 Employee compensation provides stability and security in people’s lives.
 When something disrupts that stability and causes issues with payroll being processed, it can leave you with frustrated employees.
 It has been shown time and time again that businesses with established company cultures, and a streamlined payroll process, tend to have higher employee satisfaction.
 Remember, paid employees are happy and productive employees.

 What we’ve found is most HR and payroll managers want to pay their employees for the work that they have performed in a timely manner.
 The root of the problem is the absence of a reliable payroll solution.

 Find out by taking the love language quiz.

 Delivering payroll seamlessly and on time is the standard by which a company should always operate to establish stable relationships with its employees.
 As compensation continuously ranks as a top attribute of a job, an employee’s pay will determine their future work ethic.
 Workers not only deserve the stability of timely and accurate paychecks but also confidence in knowing their work is appreciated.